fatihsen20/fatihsen20/README.md

 ---

-<p>Hello ,welcome to my GitHub profile.
+<p>Hello, welcome to my GitHub profile.
 I'm a 23 year-old computer science and a Data Scientist. </p>

 - 🔭 I’m currently working on Machine Learning.
 - 👯 I am looking for a good team and working environment where I can work with fun.